croniev/disturbed-pointing-experiment/README.md

 Please do not clone if you are planning on participating in the experiment!!

 ## Usage
 - Conda Environment for Handeln course should work.
-If not install from yml file.
+If not install from conda-env.yml file.
+- before starting run `python create_monitor_file.py --width_px <px> --height_px <px>` with the specs of the monitor you are using.
 - For the questionnaires run `python questionnaire.py --form <1 or 2>`
-- before starting run `python create_monitor_file.py --width_px <px> --height_px <px>` with the specs of the monitor you are using.
 - make sure the bioPLUX device is connected via bluetooth and the mac address is written into the params.json file.
 - run main.py
 	- debug: disable fullscreen